-- definitions to a module (e.g., functions, data types, type classes, instances)

-- imports and exports to a module

-- type constructors and derived instances to a data type definition
+- definitions to a module (e.g., functions, data types, type classes, instances) - imports and exports to a module - type constructors and derived instances to a data type definition

-- equations to a function

-- signatures to a type class
+- equations to a function - signatures to a type class

-The FEATUREHOUSE tool, along with the case studies presented in Section 5, can be downloaded from FEATUREHOUSE's website.
-More technical details on composition are reported elsewhere [11].
+The FEATUREHOUSE tool along with the case studies presented in Section 5 can be downloaded from FEATUREHOUSE's website.

 Coloring Haskell Files with CIDE.
 CIDE is a tool for virtual feature decomposition.
 As explained in Section 4.1, a programmer assigns colors to code fragments.
 Each color stands for a separate feature.
-We have extended the CIDE tool in order to be able to color Haskell programs, beside others such as Java, C, XML, and JavaCC documents.
+We have extended the CIDE tool in order to be able to color Haskell programs, beside Java, C#, C, XML, HTML, JavaCC, and ANTLR documents.

-In Figure 2, we depict an excerpt of the expression evaluator in which code belonging to the features EVAL and MULT has been colored.4 Using views on the source code, code belonging to individual features can be selected and hidden in the editor or
+In Figure 3, we depict an excerpt of the expression evaluator in which code belonging to the features EVAL and MULT has been colored.4 Using views on the source code, code belonging to individual features can be selected and hidden in the editor or even removed in a generation step.
+For example, one could hide all code that belongs to other features than EVAL or set the focus on code belonging to MULT.